 relocation of anti-personnel mines and their

 destruction (known as the 1997 Ottawa

 Convention) and concerning cluster munitions

 (known as the 2008 Oslo Convention) are

 excluded

 Controversies Exclusion of companies due to proven, serious NA Sustainalytics

-and repeated controversies
+Controversies and repeated controversies

 Companies developing new projects for the 0 Urgewald

 exploration, extraction, transportation (of coal,

 Coal, Oil & oil or gas), and refining of solid, liquid or

 Gas gaseous fossil fuels, as well as new power

 generation capacity from solid, liquid or

 gaseous fossil fuels are excluded.

 Fossil fuels Companies generating turnover from the >5% Sustainalytics

 following activities: Trucost

-Exploration, extraction, refining and
+- Exploration, extraction, refining and

 production of solid, liquid and gaseous fossil

 fuel products

 - The production of products derived from solid,

 liquid and gaseous fossil fuels.

-Transport/distribution and storage of solid and
+- Transport/distribution and storage of solid and

 liquid fossil fuels

-Energy production as electricity and/or heat,
+- Energy production as electricity and/or heat,

 heating and cooling from solid, liquid and

 gaseous fossil fuels

 - Supply of solid and liquid fossil fuels

-Fossil fuels Companies generating turnover from one of the ≥30% Sustainalytics
+Fossil fuels Companies generating turnover from the ≥30% Sustainalytics

-and following activities are excluded from the Trucost
+and following activities : 20070 Trucost

-deforestation investment scope of labelled funds.
-The

-activities

-excluded are:

-- Transport, distribution and storage of gaseous
+deforestation - Transport, distribution and storage of gaseous 11 40000

-fuels
+acioicstation fuels

 - Supply services of gaseous fuels

-Storage and landfill centres without GHG
+- Storage and landfill centres without GHG

-capture;
+capture

-Incineration without energy recovery;
+- Incineration without energy recovery

 - Energy efficiency for non-renewable energy

 sources and energy savings linked to optimising

 the extraction, transportation and production

-of electricity from fossil fuels;
+of electricity from fossil fuels

+•

 - Logging, unless managed in a sustainable

-fashion as defined in appendix 1, and peatland
+fashion as defined in appendix 1 of the criteria

-agriculture.
+guidelines, and peatland agriculture

 - The production, transport and

 distribution/sale of equipment and services

-to/from customers in strictly excluded sectors (as defined above)
+to/from customers in strictly excluded sectors

+(as defined above)